bdamon/MuscleUS_Toolbox/README.md

 ## 3. Getting Started
 ### A. Downloading the Toolbox
 The easiest way to do this is to click once on the green Code button.
-Select the "Download ZIP" option and extract the files to a convenient place on your computer (note that after extracting the files, you will need to set a MATLAB path to the directory that holds the custom-written functions).
+Select the "Download ZIP" option; this will download a compressed folder to your computer.
+Then extract the files to a convenient place on your computer (note that after extracting the files, you will need to set a MATLAB path to the directory that holds the custom-written functions).

 ### B. MATLAB Requirements
 The functions have been tested using MATLAB v.
 2021 b, Release 2.
 The toolbox consists primarily of custom-written functions, but also calls MATLAB functions in the base package and the image processing toolbox.